NOTICE OF FORECLOSURE SALE

 STATE OF TENNESSEE, HARDEMAN COUNTY

-WHEREAS, Brooks Murdock, Jr. executed a Deed of Trust to Mortgage Electronic Registration Systems, Inc., as nominee for Accredited Home Lenders.
-Inc., Lender and Mary L. Aronov, Esq., Trustee(s), which was dated September 24, 2003 and recorded on October 3, 2003 in Book 596, Page 637, Hardeman County, Tennessee Register of Deeds.
+WHEREAS, Jessica McGowan, Tommie McGowan, Marshall E. Jones and Clarissa Jones executed a Deed of Trust to Mortgage Electronic Registration Systems, Inc., as nominee for Cimarron Mortgage Company d/b/a The Mortgage Warehouse, Lender and Steven C. Hornsby, Trustee(s), which was dated February 7, 2005 and recorded on February 8, 2005 in Book 620, Page 529, Hardeman County, Tennessee Register of Deeds.

 WHEREAS, default having been made in the payment of the debt(s) and obligation(s) thereby secured by the said Deed of Trust and the current holder of said Deed of Trust, U.S. Bank Trust, N.A., as Trustee for LSF9 Master Participation Trust, (the “Holder”), appointed the undersigned, Brock & Scott, PLLC, as Substitute Trustee, by an instrument duly recorded in the Office of the Register of Deeds of Hardeman County, Tennessee, with all the rights, powers and privileges of the original Trustee named in said Deed of Trust; and